 This article contains links, some of which are affiliate links.
 If you make a purchase through one of my links, I earn a commission which allows me to fund this blog.
 I only post links of products I have used and enjoyed and that have truly benefited me on my travels.

 Before we get started, there are some important things to read and check out first!
-The company or agency you’ve booked through usually provides you with a standard itinerary of what their safari, trek or holiday looks like.
+We always provide you with a standard itinerary of what your horse riding safari, trek or holiday is going to look like.
 The eventual itinerary will probably be different from the example itinerary but the general idea will be the same and allows you to prepare for it.
-If you are not provided with an itinerary, you can contact the company or agency and ask them for it.
-If you’re looking to add on to your holiday, I have created the perfect itinerary for after your horseback safari in South Africa.
-Also, (and I can’t stress this enough) please check the weather in that specific area during the time you’re going, it’s not always hot in Africa and not always cold in Norway… Is the location on a mountain range?
+Also, (and I can’t stress this enough) please check or ask me about the weather in that specific area during the time you’re going, it’s not always hot in Africa and not always cold in Wales… Are you going horse riding in the mountains?
 What is the temperature during the night?
-And does the itinerary say you’ll be having a sleep out under the stars?
+And will you possibly be having a sleep out under the stars?
 Before we start, keep in mind that you’ll most likely be moving around a lot and it will be really nice for yourself if you pack (slightly) light.

 This almost goes without saying, but you’ll obviously need to bring your riding clothes!
 Make sure to bring your most comfortable outfits, you’ll most likely be making long days in your riding clothes and you’ll want to be comfortable.
 Of course that does not mean you can’t look fantastic!

 I always prefer to ride in long sleeved shirts as it either keeps me warm or protects me from the sun!
 I usually ride with long sleeves from Body Engineers and am especially in love with this one.
 The riding pants I use are mostly from Aztec Equestrian, I have recently purchased these leggings and can’t wait to try them out on my next trek.
-The fabric is great and has lots of ventilation, perfect for long riding days.
+The fabric is great and has lots of ventilation, perfect for long riding days and swimming as they dry quickly!

 I cannot stress this enough.
 Whatever type of holiday you’re going on, you do not wanna have to wear the same socks 2 days or even 1 day in a row.
 Whether you’re getting dressage lessons in a warm country, doing a long, fast paced day ride or trekking through Iceland, you’ll want to take at least 2 pairs of socks for every day you’ll be riding.
 The best socks there are?
 Danish Endurance!